CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface

-As the baseline model, we use the most basic CNN model, using continuous layers of convolution blocks which comprises a \texttt{conv2d}, \texttt{BatchNorm2d} and \texttt{relu}.
-Finally, we flatten the convolution to get a fully connected layer with 1250 dimensions for output.
-For the other baseline model, ResNet, we use the \texttt{resnet18} model in Pytorch and modify the last layer to have the convolution with width, height and channel as $50\times 25 \times 1$, which will be flattened as the fully connected layer afterwords.
+As the baseline, we use the most basic CNN model, consisting of consecutive convolution blocks, each comprising a \texttt{conv2d}, a \texttt{BatchNorm2d}, and a \texttt{relu}.
+Finally, we flatten the convolutional output to obtain a fully connected layer with 1250 dimensions for the output.
+For the other baseline model, ResNet, we use the \texttt{resnet18} model in PyTorch and modify the last layer to have a convolution with width, height, and channel dimensions of $50\times 25 \times 1$, which is flattened into the fully connected layer afterwards.